-0.74 Candidatures must comply with the same rules as those set out above (cf. 0.66) for the Senior World Championships.
+o.74 Candidatures must comply with the same rules as those set out above (cf. o.66) for the Senior World Championships.

 Furthermore, the Congress will give priority to candidates proposing to organize combined Junior and Cadet Championships.

 3. Entries